Jeremy-Berube/Rocket-Elevator-Foundation-Rails/README.md

 *	IBM Watson
 *	ZenDesk

-# How it work

-# How to install
+# Introduction to week 7

+During the API week, the participants gathered in a team will have to collaborate to take advantage of seven implementations, which they will make with some of the most used products on the market:
+Rocket Elevators' information system continues to evolve.
+It now has a website, operational functions in its back office and the ability to perform business intelligence using its data warehouse and graphic rendering capabilities of key facts in their context.
+The time has now come to increase the functional capacities of certain sections of the information system in order to:
+1. Provide a rich experience for website visitors and clients.
+2. Improve Back Office

+In order to achieve these objectives, the product team has identified certain capabilities offered by APIs (Application Programming Interfaces) published by specialized partners and accessible in SaaS (Software as a Service) mode via subscriptions.
+The functionalities to be implemented must meet specific requirements.

+The Ruby on Rails implementations delivered must serve as the foundation for this new iteration of the information system.

+# The Requierement

 ![picture](/app/assets/images/maplogo.png)

-The Google Maps API is known for its great maturity, performance and geospatial rendering capabilities.
+**The Google Maps API** is known for its great maturity, performance and geospatial rendering capabilities.
 It can therefore be used as an extension within our secure back office (reserved for Rocket Elevators employees) in order to geolocate our customers on a map and display statistics on a location:

 * *Instruction:*

+The geolocation page must be a page in the Admin section of the website, available only to authenticated members.
+The addresses table of the database, if it is not already the case, must now include real addresses, geolocalizable by Google Maps.

 1. Install
     [Geocoder](https://rubygems.org/gems/geocoder/versions/1.3.7?locale=fr)